The art of the cold call:

 End with something helpful

 Preferably a link to something you wrote, but anything relevant to the field, market, or subject will help.

 Signature blocks need key info

 - your email

 - your website or social media profile link

 - your professional memberships

-Here are nine practical tips on making cold calls.
-It’s from the POV of a journalist pitching a story, but adaptable to any freelancer’s purpose.
+Here are nine practical tips on making cold calls and advice on targetting calls generally.
+Rachel writes from the POV of a journalist pitching a story, but the ideas are adaptable to any freelancer’s purpose.